 Weather researchers need YOUR help!

-Observations can be sent in two ways: via the web, or now, via smartphone applications available for both Apple and Android phones.
-The smartphone applications use your phone's GPS to find your coordinates and associate them with your observation.
+Observations can be sent via mobile device applications available for both Apple and Android devices.
+The applications use your device's GPS to find your coordinates and associate them with your observation.

-In addition, these reports may be extremely helpful to National Weather Service meteorologists during rapidly evolving weather events.
+These reports can also be extremely helpful to National Weather Service meteorologists during rapidly evolving weather events.

 You can send as few or as many observations as you like, from any location, and all data collected is done so anonymously, with no identifying data other than your GPS coordinates included.